iron-fish/website/docs/onboarding/rpc/chain.md

 ---

-import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay'
+import JsDisplay from '../../../src/theme/components/Terminal/JsDisplay' import GithubCodeLink from '../../../src/theme/components/Terminal/rpc/GithubCodeLink'

-## chain/estimateFeeRate
+## <GithubCodeLink link="chain/estimateFeeRate" /> chain/estimateFeeRate

-Estimates fee given an optional priority
+Estimates the fee rate given an optional priority.
+If no fee rate is provided, the `average` priority will be used.

+Fee rates are estimated from the distribution of transaction fees over the last 10 blocks.
+The fee rate for each transaction is computed by dividing the transaction fee in $ORE by the size of the transaction in kB.

+The slow, average, and fast rates each come from a percentile in the distribution:
+- slow:    10th
+- average: 20th
+- fast:    30th

 #### Request